Cockroach Information and Pest Control for Home and Business Owners

 What Do Cockroaches Eat

-Cockroaches are omnivores, meaning they feast on plants and animals.
-One of the oldest scavengers, cockroaches are one of the least picky eaters you can find on this planet; any organic substance will do.
+Cockroaches feast on plants and animals, making them one of the oldest living omnivores .
+True scavengers, cockroaches are one of the least picky eaters you can find on this planet; any organic substance will do.
 They will eat basic household foods like meat, fruits, veggies and bread, along with more unique tastes such as eyelashes, make-up, decaying matter and even waste.

-Cockroaches are nocturnal, living in the dark and emerging at night to eat.
+A nocturnal bug, cockroaches live in the dark and emerge at night to hunt and eat.
 It’s common to find cockroaches in and around pipes, sinks, bathtubs or drains.
 Moist, warm and hidden locations with access to food sources are ideal.

 Where Do Cockroaches Live